lowwavestudios/SpikeQ/README.md

 EQ / Transient Shaper

 SpikeQ is a frequency based transient shaper.
 As a distant cousin of Drum Snapper, it features the same attitude for increasing the Attack of a source, but expands it with the ability to enhance certain frequency areas on the attack portion of a sound.
+Now with the ability to choose between adding more Attack or Sustain.
 Do you have a source that is too buried in a mix?
 Do you want to make certain frequencies pop?
 SpikeQ enables you to add huge boosts of eq but not making them too boomy and loose (in the low end) or too splashy (in the high end).
+With the Sustain manipulation you can have huge Drum room sounds without splashy cymbals or add more body to an acoustic guitar and remove the unwanted resonances of the sustain.

 - It features 4 semi-parametric eq bands (low and high shelves and 2 peak bands);
+- Add attack or Sustain to be treated by the EQ;
 - 2x Amount to use on sources with low dynamic range or to have extreme effects;
 - A Clipper to avoid big spikes on the audio;
 - Oversampling for the clipper section, to avoid aliasing;